mwvgroup/pwv_kpno/README.md

 ## 4) Future Development

-For those interested in modifying or updating this package, a collection of notes and instructions is maintained in [DEVNOTES.md](DEVNOTES.md).
+For those interested in modifying or updating this package, a collection of informal notes and instructions is maintained in [DEVNOTES.md](DEVNOTES.md).

 ## Things to do before beta testing: